bcms/utils/client/README.md

 const entries = await client.entries.getAll('my-template-name-or-id');
 ```

-Common question that we are get is for to query entries.
-Currently, we do not have native support for querying Entries, therefore you will need to filter Entries on client side, for example something like this:
+Common question that we are get is how to query entries.
+Currently, we do not
+have native support for querying Entries, therefore you will need to
+filter Entries on client side, for example something like this:

 ```ts
 const entries = (await client.entries.getAll('my-template-name-or-id')).filter(